clemsonciti/palmetto-documentation/docs/openondemand/apps/jupyter/jupyter_on_palmetto.md

 <img src="../../../images/ood/apps/jupyter/jupyter_queue.png" style="width:600px">

 6. Once you launch your server you will be taken to your [current list of interactive sessions](https://openod02.palmetto.clemson.edu/pun/sys/dashboard/batch_connect/sessions "current list of interactive sessions").
 Your job will be queued until resources are available to handle your request.
-Once that has happened you will be able to connect to your Jupyter server with a button.

 <img src="../../../images/ood/apps/jupyter/jupyter_startup.png" style="width:600px">